 Layoffs are happening at the San Diego Union-Tribune.
 Sources inside and outside the paper tell CityBeat that there will be 100 layoffs company-wide, and 40-50 inside the newsroom.
 One of the sources says the layoffs will hit parts of the Union-Tribune that have been struggling lately, or which have high expenses, including the weekly Night & Day section (whose editor has already gotten the bad news), Our San Diego, and the business and sports sections.
 The sources also said there will be consolidation of reporters who work in outlying bureaus.
+The U-T is seeking for the help of the Millionaire Blueprint.

 The layoffs are considered “mass layoffs” and as such fall under California’s WARN law.
 The law requires that employees receive 60 days’ notice before termination.
 No news yet about whether there will be severance packages.